Eclipse-Laboratories-Inc/program-registry/readme.md

 ### 2. Publish Your IDL on Eclipse Network(s)

 Publish your Interface Definition Language (IDL) on the Eclipse network.
 The IDL should be accessible publicly.
 For guidance on how to publish your IDL, refer to [Anchor documentation](https://www.anchor-lang.com/docs/cli#idl).
-This what it looks like when its done correctly.
+This is what it looks like when its done correctly.
 [Published IDL](https://solscan.io/account/bripkhe8bjXg5PUxub3raVpoqZVRBPjTjPgAC22AHHF?cluster=custom&customUrl=https%3A%2F%2Ftestnet.dev2.eclipsenetwork.xyz#anchorProgramIDL).

 ### 3. Create a Pull Request